borkshop/kni/HACKNI.md

 - scanner.js

-The scanner is transforms a stream of text into a sequence of lines, tracking each line’s level of indentation and leading bullets.
+The scanner transforms a stream of text into a sequence of lines, tracking each line’s level of indentation and leading bullets.
 The scanner trims lines, collapses internal white space, and strips comments.
 The scanner recognizes that lines that start with sequences of space delimited bullets (`-`, `+`, and `*`) are special, as well as lines consisting of the